-A group of local volunteers are planning the seventh year of TEDxHickory, a full-day event to be held November 23, 2019 at the The Belk Centrum at Lenoir-Rhyne University.
-The independently organized event — TEDxHickory— is licensed by TED and will feature a combination of live speakers and TED Talk videos that is sure to elevate the thinking and broaden the perspective of all who participate.
+A group of local volunteers are planning the ninth year of TEDxHickory, a full-day event to be held on November 21, 2020.
+The independently organized event — TEDxHickory — is licensed by TED and will feature either a combination of live speakers and TED Talk videos or will consist of an online program that is sure to elevate the thinking and broaden the perspective of all who participate.

 About TEDx, x = independently organized event

 In the spirit of ideas worth spreading, TEDx is a program of local, self-organized events that bring people together to share a TED-like experience.
 At a TEDx event, TEDTalks video and live speakers combine to spark deep discussion and connection in a small group.
 These local, self-organized events are branded TEDx, where x = independently organized TED event.
 The TED Conference provides general guidance for the TEDx program, but individual TEDx events are self-organized (Subject to certain rules and regulations).
 Follow TEDx Hickory on Facebook at https://www.facebook.com/TEDxHickory/

 TED is a nonprofit organization devoted to Ideas Worth Spreading.
 Started as a four-day conference in California 30 years ago, TED has grown to support its mission with multiple initiatives.
 The two annual TED Conferences invite the world’s leading thinkers and doers to speak.
 These talks are then made available at TED.com.
 TED speakers have included Bill Gates, Jane Goodall, Elizabeth Gilbert, Sir Richard Branson, Nandan Nilekani, Philippe Starck, Ngozi Okonjo-Iweala, Sal Khan and Daniel Kahneman.